Hate, hate-speech and hate-crimes

 "The hatred is back.
 I know it's only words now appearing on my computer screen, but the words are so angry, so roiled with rage, that they are the functional equivalent of rocks once so furiously hurled during anti-war demonstrations."

 "I had noticed that when a prominent Republican or conservative said something offensive about liberals, it typically set off a storm of media condemnation, while an anti-conservative smear voiced by a liberal or a Democrat rarely drew any protest."
+And he goes on to give a heap of examples.

 And Alan Bromley gives an hilarious account of unreasoning hate among grassroots Leftists.
 And Michelle Malkin has felt the hate personally.